Biathlon Junior World Championships

-Biathlon Junior World Championships were first held in 1967 for men and in 1984 for women.
+Biathlon Junior World Championships were first held in 1967 for men and in 1989 for women.
 According to the International Biathlon Union rules, biathletes qualify as Junior if they turn 20, 21 or 22 during the season from November to October, they qualify as Youth when they turn 17, 18 or 19 during the season.

 History

-The first venue was Altenberg (then East Germany).
-The age limit of the participating athletes is 20 years.
-On 24 June 2009, it was decided that Nove Mesto na Moravě (Czech Republic), Lahti (Finland) and Obertilliach (Austria) will be the venues for the World Junior Championships in 2011, 2012 and 2013.
+The first venue was Altenberg (then in East Germany) and the age limit of the participating athletes was 20 years (under 21, now under 22).

-The Biathlon Junior World Championships from 1967 to 1988 were held in the same period and in one venue as the World Championships.
+The Biathlon Junior World Championships from 1967 to 1983 were held in the same period and in one venue as the Biathlon World Championships (men, except olympic years, 1968, 1972, 1976 and 1980), and from 1984 to 1988 in the same period and in one venue as the Biathlon Women World Championships.
+Women junior competitions were introduced in 1989 when the Junior World Championships were, for the first time, organized independently from the senior championships (men or women).
+Youth World Championships (under 19) were introduced in 2002.

 Editions

 Junior and youth competitions were held at the following locations: